cavo789/blog/blog/2023/12/25/makefile-help/index.md

-  bash                  Open an interactive shell in the Docker container code                  Open Visual Studio Code build                 Generate a newer version of the build directory deploy                Deploy static pages to the webserver install               The very first time, after having cloned this blog, you need to install Docusaurus before using it. start                 Start the local webserver and open the webpage watch                 Start the Docusaurus watcher.
+  bash                  Open an interactive shell in the Docker container code                  Open Visual Studio Code build                 Generate a newer version of the build directory deploy                Deploy static pages to the web server install               The very first time, after having cloned this blog, you need to install Docusaurus before using it. start                 Start the local web server and open the webpage watch                 Start the Docusaurus watcher.
 Listen any changes to a .md file and reflect the change onto the website
 ```